SATHISH-SWAMY/AartCabs/README.md

 3. **Multi-tenant / white-label** needed?
 If yes, add `tenantId` now.
 4. **Payments:** Razorpay only?
 Is a credit (postpaid) limit needed for agencies?
 5. **Booking on behalf:** should staff be able to create bookings for phone customers?
 (Supported via `createdBy`.)
+6. **Vehicle photos on the customer side:** should the customer see the *actual* car photo added by staff, or only the category image?
+Showing a real photo raises expectations — if the car that turns up is a different Dzire, you get complaints.
+My default: real photo on the Carlist card with "or similar" under it, and the exact car's photo only after assignment.
+7. **Availability semantics:** is the dashboard number a catalogue count ("we run 20 sedans in Bangalore") or a live free-now count?
+Live counts need vehicle-level holds during booking; catalogue counts do not.
+Phase 2 ships the catalogue count unless you say otherwise.
+8. **Who publishes:** can staff publish a vehicle to customers directly, or must admin approve every car?
+I made it a staff permission (`publish_vehicle`) so you can grant it selectively.